scottalmond/defcon_31/README.md

 DONE tie crystal pads 2 and 4 to ground (skip for this crystal model) DONE change crystal
-DONE red LED for 5V input (blue for charging) add 2*2 SAO header pads
+DONE red LED for 5V input (blue for charging)
-VDD cap for processor?
+DONE VDD cap for processor? skip if runs w/out it
+DONE add resistor to drop battery voltage provided to processor? [depends on voltage range test results] skip if runs without it
+DONE add 2*2 SAO header pads
-add resistor to drop battery voltage provided to processor? add test pads (for which end points?) order BTN1 filled to 250, DNI 50 qty
+DONE add test pads (for which end points?) audio remove top silkscreen art order BTN1 filled to 250, DNI 50 qty